 Welcome!
-This site is a bit like a business card - a brief introduction, with just a sampling of my writings and photography, primarily recent work.
+This site is a bit like a business card - a brief introduction, with just a sampling of my writings and photography.
 I invite you to contact me for details, a formal resume, or additional clips.

 I write professionally for national magazines about the physical sciences, technology and society, energy, history of astronomy, and adventure travel, including profiles of people and places present and past.
 I also photograph nature, weather, astronomical facilities, and energy infrastructure, and edited the text of brochures and reports for government agencies, universities, and other nonprofit organizations.
 Currently, I am devoting ~60% time to two major long-term (more than a decade) historical research projects: 19th-century U.S. astronomical observatories and instruments, and the nation's most geographically widespread - but largely forgotten - natural disaster, the Great Easter 1913 flood.